jekyll/jekyll/site/_docs/pagination.md

 ---

 With many websites—especially blogs—it’s very common to break the main listing of posts up into smaller lists and display them over multiple pages.
-Jekyll has pagination built-in, so you can automatically generate the appropriate files and folders you need for paginated listings.
+However, Jekyll has decided to remove the built-in pagination, so you have to search for a hopefully better maintained third-party plugin.

+The rest of this page is still valid for Jekyll 2.

 <div class="note info">
   <h5>Pagination only works within HTML files</h5>